Ocean's Thirteen: Box office

-The film did well on its first weekend, reaching the top spot at the North American box office.
-Despite opening in 250 more theaters than Ocean's Twelve, it had a slightly weaker opening weekend than the former, pulling in $36 million, compared with Twelve's $39 million.
-Ocean's Thirteen had generated $117.1 million in box office domestically, and $311.7 million worldwide.
+The film did well in its first weekend, reaching the top spot at the North American box office.
+Despite opening in 250 more theaters than Ocean's Twelve, it had a slightly weaker opening weekend, pulling in $36 million, compared with Twelve's $39 million.
+Ocean's Thirteen generated $117.1 million at the box office domestically, and $311.7 million worldwide.